moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 --- abstract

-This document describes the uses cases, requirements, and considerations that should guide the design of the encapsulation of a real-time media transport protocol as a payload in the QUIC protocol.
+This document describes the uses cases, requirements, and considerations that should guide the design of the encapsulation of a real-time media transport protocol as a payload in the QUIC protocol, that will be used for live media contribution, syndication, and streaming.

 --- note_Note_to_Readers